lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 ## Writing Good Forms

 Forms are the primary way a user enters information into any web based system, so getting them right is important.
-The focus on this section will be on forms, specifially *writing good forms*.
+The focus on this section will be on forms, specifically *writing good forms*.
 What exactly is a *good* form?
 We want to ensure the form logic is decoupled from the Vue components - this will let us test in isolation.
 We also need to think about validation.
 In traditional server rendered apps, you would only get validation after submitting the form - not really a great user experience.
 Vue makes client side validation trivial, so we will make use of this and implement two levels of validation:

-1. field validation - if a user enters incorrect in invalid data in a single field, we will show an error immediately.
+1. Field validation - if a user enters incorrect in invalid data in a single field, we will show an error immediately.
-2. form validation - the submit button should only be enabled when the entire form is correctly filled out.
+2. Form validation - the submit button should only be enabled when the entire form is correctly filled out.

 Finally, we need two levels of tests.
 The first is around the business logic; given some form, which fields are invalid, and when is the form considered complete?
 The second is around interactions - ensuring that the UI layer is working correctly, and that the user can enter data, see error messages, and correctly submit the form.